 Export of goods and/or services shall be deemed to be a supply of goods and/or services in the course of inter-State trade or commerce.

 Integrated goods and services tax (IGST) would mean the tax levied under IGST Act on the supply of any goods and / or services in the course of inter-state trade or commerce.

-For transactions that are look alike of import transactions and export of goods and services, shall be deemed to be supply in course of inter-state trade or commence.
+For transactions that are look-alike of import transactions and export of goods and services, shall be deemed to be supplied in course of inter-state trade or commerce.